What Is the Difference Between a Horizontal and Vertical Launch?3rd Feb 2020

 A horizontal launch is typically operated out of an airport.
 It provides a platform where an aircraft may fly over adverse weather and maneuver safely in the air to a launch location.
 During this launch, the plane rolls off the runway and gradually lifts off the ground.
 This plane navigates to a location from where it releases a rocket from underneath one of its wings.
 The rocket is dropped firstly, and then when safely away from the aircraft it ignites and lifts into space.
 Although being a very efficient method, it does have a weight requirement, which makes it only great for small satellites.
 Such launches do, however, save fuel costs because the plane generates most of the energy needed.
 Vehicles that launch horizontally are typically more sturdy and able to endure bending modes, high aerodynamic pressures, and turbulence.
 This launch method also means the rockets can be taken to a variety of different locations for launch, offering the ability to get satellites into numerous orbits

 A vertical launch is the most common type of launch that most will be familiar with.
 It shoots the rocket up vertically, which will typically have between one and three stages.
-So, with a three stage rocket, the first stage will be jettisoned and fall back to earth, where a second stage will then take over and carry the rocket on to the next part of its journey.
-This stage will eventually be discarded and a third stage will conduct the more accurate manoeuvres to get the satellite into a very specific location.
+So, with a three-stage rocket, the first stage will be jettisoned and fall back to earth, where a second stage will then take over and carry the rocket on to the next part of its journey.
+This stage will eventually be discarded, and a third stage will conduct more accurate manoeuvres to get the satellite into a very specific location.

 The UK spaceport is the platform from where a vehicle launches into space safely.
 To do so, the goal is for the rocket to ultimately pass from the gravitational fields with as little fuel as possible.
 A vertical rocket launch site is especially necessary for the vehicle to maintain low speeds while passing through the thicker parts of the atmosphere.
 For an object to successfully launch into space, it must accelerate at approximately 5 miles per second.